 One thing the reader may ask is why we have only used the Budan--Fourier Theorem to estimate the number of real roots of a polynomial in a given interval; this is because the models studied in this paper involved between four and thirteen parameters, and from our perspective it is not obvious, neither to evaluate polynomials in the whole interval we are interested in, nor to make too many manipulations with them.
 This prevented us to employ other techniques, like Sturm sequences \cite[Corollary 1.2.10]{RealAlgebraicGeometry}, to tackle this complicated issue; of course, obtaining complete necessary and sufficient determinacy conditions require, in general, not only to look at the real roots, but also at the complex ones.
 This explains why in recent works (e.g. \cite{Lubik2007}, \cite{GabaixNK}, \cite{BhattaraiLeePark2014}) authors dealing with the determinacy issue use more sophisticated tools, like the Routh--Hurwitz criterion \cite[Theorem 1.1]{MeinsmaRH}, the Schur--Cohn criterion (see \cite[page 198, Th.
 (43,1)]{Mardenbook} or \cite[page 27, 5.3.]{LaSallebook}) or the Rouch\'e Theorem \cite[Theorem 2]{Lloyd1979}.

-We would like to remember that our motivation comes from the issue of indeterminacy of the rational expectations equilibrium that complicated the conduct of monetary policy, and also with the multiple equilibria puzzle problem arising from New Keynesian models; we hope the techniques used throughout this paper can help to tackle, not only these issues, but also others appearing in models different from the ones considered here.
+We would like to single out that our motivation comes from the issue of indeterminacy of the rational expectations equilibrium that complicated the conduct of monetary policy, and also with the multiple equilibria puzzle problem arising from New Keynesian models; we hope the techniques used throughout this paper can help to tackle, not only these issues, but also others appearing in models different from the ones considered here.
 Once again, as we already mentioned in the Introduction, we repeat that all the techniques and most of the examples presented here are not new, what might be original in this manuscript is the organization of the material and the emphasis, hoping that will be potentially useful for researchers working in this subject.
 The list of references at the end gives an indication of the provenance of the fundamental ideas and techniques, and might suggest directions for additional research.